Keita Yano: Battlarts (2006–2011)

+Chikara (2010)

 On August 28, 2010, Yano made his American debut, when he represented Battlarts in Chikara's eighth Young Lions Cup tournament in Reading, Pennsylvania.
 In his first round match, Yano defeated Mike Sydal with a submission.
 Later that same day, Yano wrestled in a six-way elimination semifinal match, from which he was the third man eliminated by Obariyon.
 The following day, Yano defeated Green Ant in a non-tournament match.
 The finish of the match had to improvised, after Green Ant legitimately broke his arm, after Yano performed one of his signature moves, Calf Branding, on him.
 Back in Japan, Yano began working regularly for Professional Wrestling Wallabee, a promotion founded by the male wrestlers of Ice Ribbon, becoming the promotion's first TV Champion in October 2010.
 Yano later went to unify the TV Championship with the Capture International and Ricky Fuji Aggressive World Heavyweight Championships, creating what he referred to as the "Indie Triple Crown".
 On October 8, 2010, Yano made his debut for New Japan Pro-Wrestling (NJPW), losing to Tomohiro Ishii at a NEVER event, a New Japan project aimed at showcasing up-and-coming wrestlers not signed to the promotion.

 On January 23, 2011, Yano once again made it to the finals of the B-Rule Tournament, but was, for the second year in a row, defeated there by Yujiro Yamamoto.
 On March 21, Yano was defeated by Battlarts founder Yuki Ishikawa in a main event singles match.
 The following day, Battlarts announced Yano's resignation from the promotion, which had announced it would be folding before the end of the year.
 Yano returned to take part in Battlarts' final event on November 5, 2011, defeating Kenji Takeshima in the opening match.